 All producing wells have been permanently shut-in and decommissioning and abandonment activities have begun.

-The Sable Offshore Energy Project is operated by ExxonMobil Canada Ltd., with its partners Shell Canada Limited, Imperial Oil Resources Limited, Pengrowth Energy Corporation and Mosbacher Operating Ltd. The Sable Offshore Energy Project produced from five offshore gas fields, beginning in December 1999.
+The Sable Offshore Energy Project is operated by ExxonMobil Canada Ltd., with its partners Shell Canada Limited, Imperial Oil Resources Limited, Pengrowth Energy Corporation (acquired by Cona Resources in 2020) and Mosbacher Operating Ltd. The Sable Offshore Energy Project produced from five offshore gas fields, beginning in December 1999.
 The fields are: Thebaud, Venture, South Venture, North Triumph, Alma and South Venture.

 The Development Plan Application for the Sable Offshore Energy Project estimated there were 85 billion cubic metres (3 trillion cubic feet) of recoverable gas reserves and 11.9 million cubic metres (75 million barrels) of condensate that would be produced over the lifecycle of the project, which was estimated to be approximately 25 years.
 The production facilities were designed for a production volume of 14.4 million cubic metres per day of raw gas (505 million standard cubic feet per day), yielding 13 million cubic metres per day (460 million standard cubic feet per day) of sales gas.